gkaf89/NCC-Trainings/docs/courses/openmp/exercise-4.md

     - What happens if you would set the chunksize, for example, schedule(dynamic,4)?
 What do you notice?
     - Do you notice if the iterations are divided by the chunksize that we set?

-#### <u>Guided</u>
+## Guided

 - Similar to dynamic scheduling, the number of iterations are divided by chunksize.
 - But the chunk of the data size is decreasing, which is proportional to the number of unsigned iterations divided by the number of threads.
 - If the chunksize is not provided, the default value will be considered 1.
 - This is useful when there is poor load balancing at the end of the iteration.

 ??? example "Examples and Question: guided"